MiamiOH-CSE274/Portfolio/README.md

 * The call stack is the order in which operations get done.
 All commands (and local variables, objects, and operations) are stored in the computer's RAM.
 The stack is the reason we can perform recursive methods.
 It keeps track of everything we need, and puts it off to the side, until it either runs out of space, or a command is performed.
 Once the function is completed all data is deleted from the stack.

 * The heap is also stored in the computer's RAM.
 The heap is a giant space used for dynamic memory allocation.
 You can access any sort of information at any time from it, unlike the stack where there is an order of execution.
 It is the programmer's responsibility to delete unused variables in the heap, because C++ will not do it for you (like Java does with the garbage collector).

 * An Address is the address of a variable stored in memory.
-It can be found using '&', and to access the value stored within that address of RAM you need to use a pointer.
+It can be found using '&', and to access it you need a reference or a pointer.

-* As stated above, a pointer can be used to store the value of an address.
+* A pointer can be used to store the value of an address in RAM.
 Declaring a pointer involves a star; ClassType* foo (foo being the pointer).
 Changing the value of the pointer would only require *foo="new value".

 * What is a memory leak, and why is it bad?
-A memory leak is caused by programmers/developers not deleting variables they create in a function- so it is still accessible.
-It is important to delete any objects not in use, so RAM isn't taken up by useless things.
-Also, since the data is still accessible it becomes a major security issues, potentially allowing a breach, or random people getting into your information.
+A memory leak is caused by programmers/developers not deleting variables they create in a function- so they are still accessible.
+It is important to delete any objects not in use, so RAM isn't taken up by unreference variable.
+Also, since the data is still accessible it becomes a major security issue, potentially allowing a breach, or random people getting into your information.

 * What is a dangling pointer (or dangling reference), and why is it dangerous?
 A dangling pointer is one that continues to point to an address after you delete the data that was there.
 To fix this, you would either delete the pointer, or reassign it to point to data in use.

 * What is a destructor, and why are they necessary (in C++) to prevent memory leaks?
 Why *aren't* they necessary in Java?
-This is called automatically (like how the constructor is called automatically).
-But instead of creating objects, the destructor deletes them.
-This is where everything created and used in the function is erased, so there are no memory leaks (no one can access items after the function ends).
-Java has something called a garbage collector, which deletes unused or data without pointers, for you.
+This is called automatically (like how the constructor is called automatically).This is where everything created and used in the function is deleted, so there are no memory leaks (no one can access items after the function ends).
+Java has the garbage collector, which deletes unused data for you.
 C++ does not have this luxury, so it is done by hand.

 5 - Create collection classes using templates in C++
 ----
 What is the main benefit of using templates when creating collection classes?<br>
-A template allows a programmer to use any data type in a function or class.
+-A template allows a programmer to use any data type in a function or class.
 This cuts down on code duplication since there would be no need to write almost the same thing, but taking in a different type and manipulating it.
 An advantage to writing templates is the ability to make one general skeleton of a class instead of creating specializations.
 When it's time to compile, the compiler will create a separate version of the function for each type you used.
 So if you were to create: template <class T> class Foo, then when you substitute